mage2tv/magento-cache-clean/doc/docker-and-vm.md

 Since the composer home directory is mounted in the image, the installation only has to be done once for all projects.

+Simon Sprankel provided [a screenshot of the PHPStorm settings](https://github.com/davidalger/warden/issues/258#issuecomment-723576699) on how the command can be run automatically.

 However, there are a couple of common issues that can arrise when working with a virtualized environment in regards to the `cache-clean.js` watcher.